Skip to content

 The Crazyflie 2.1 Brushless is the core of the system: an open-source minidrone built around a printed circuit board (PCB) frame.
 It is compact, robust and equipped with:

-Released in 2025, the brushless version brings significantly more power and durability compared to earlier models.
+Released recently, the brushless version brings significantly more power and durability compared to earlier models.

 Crazyradio 2.0